MauroJr/auto-daemon/readme.markdown

 emitter, it can emit `'ref`' events to increment the refcount and `'unref'` events to decrement the refcount.

+The method format is the same as [multiplex-rpc](https://npmjs.com/package/multiplex-rpc): methods that end in `:s` are interpreted as stream methods.

 ## var server = createServer(createIface, opts)

 Use this method if you'd rather create the server yourself.